 When screws stop holding within a wood joint, it is usually because the wood fibers around the screw threads have torn away for some reason.
-Screwed joints get their strength because of the way the threads wedge themselves into the wood fibers, and if wear-and-tear or sudden stress on the joint causes those wood fibers to tear free, the result is a failed joint.
+Screwed joints get their strength because of the way the threads wedge themselves into the wood fibers, and if wear-and-tear or sudden stress on the joint causes those wood fibers to tear free, the result is a failed connection.

 It is also possible to strip the wood if you drive a screw with too much force when you install it.
-If wood screws are overtightened, the screw threads can tear out the wood rather than wedge themselves between the fibers.
-Wood can also be torn out if a wood joint is suddenly put under greater pressure than the wood fibers can tolerate—such as when cabinet or drawer with screwed joints is dropped on a hard surface.
+If wood screws are overtightened, the threads can tear out the wood rather than wedge themselves between the fibers.
+Wood can also be torn out if a joint is suddenly put under greater pressure than the wood fibers can tolerate—such as when cabinet or drawer with screwed joints is dropped on a hard surface.

-Method 2: Use a Larger Screw
+Use a Larger Screw

-The first fix is to replace the stripped-out screw with one that is slightly longer or that has a slightly larger diameter.
+The first fix you can try is to replace the stripped-out screw with one that is slightly longer or that has a slightly larger diameter.
 Or better yet, use a screw that is both larger (with a higher gauge number) and longer.
 The threads on the new screws should have either the same type of threads as the old screw or threads that are slightly coarser and more aggressive.
 More aggressive, coarser, screws have fewer threads per inch (TPI) or a steeper thread pitch.
 The larger size and coarser threads will ensure that the new screw will bite into fresh wood.

 Just make that the new screw isn't so large that it splits the wood when you drive it in.
 Usually, this means going up just one or two gauge sizes when choosing a new screw.
-And take care not to use too much force when driving the new screw, or it too may strip out the wood again.
+And take care not to use too much force when driving the new screw, or it, too, may strip out the wood again.
 Once the hole has been already damaged, it will not take much force to do it again.

 For a quick fix—particularly in softwoods—tap a few wooden matchsticks (with the heads cut off) or wooden toothpicks into the hole.
 You can use a few drops of wood glue in the hole before filling it with matchsticks, but gluing isn't absolutely necessary.
 The matchsticks are consistent widths and are thick enough that they shouldn't snap off when driving them into the hole.
 Hardwood dowels also can work, depending on the size of the hole you need to fill.
 Snap off the matchsticks or toothpicks flush with the wood surface, and sand the surface smooth before driving in the screws.

+There are some instances where the stick-fill fixes aren't effective.
 Particleboard and MDF (medium-density fiberboard) are particularly susceptible to stripped screw holes, due to how they are engineered.
 These products are made with small wood particles bonded together with glue and resins, and they can break or badly tear out when screwed joints are stressed.
 This makes the standard stick-fill fixes ineffective.
 Easy fixes may also be ineffective in situations where a heavy door has caused hinge screws to strip out the wood on the edge of the door or the door frame.